daz4126/surge/README.md

 # Example

-Add data-surge, data-action and data-reactive-value attributes to the relevant elements in the HTML:
+Add `data-surge`, `data-action` and `data-reactive-value` attributes to the relevant elements in the HTML:

 ```html
 <div data-surge>